MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy-1/deploy-enterprise-voice/use-site-and-region-information.md

 ### To Configure Site and Region Information for Media Bypass

 1. Open a browser window, and then enter the Admin URL to open the Skype for Business Server Control Panel.
-For details about the different methods you can use to start Skype for Business Server Control Panel, see **Open Skype for Business Server 2015 administrative tools**.

 2. In the left navigation bar, click **Network Configuration**.